UGA Extension Office

 MASTER GARDENER EXTENSION VOLUNTEERS (MGEVs)

 Each year, MGEVs work to connect UGA Extension, plant enthusiasts, and communities across the state.
-In 2020, a worldwide pandemic was declared and left the population in-home quarantine.
 Pickens MGEVs have a passion for volunteering.
-Their time was spent over the summer offering native plants to our community at our local Farmers Market where they were able to follow Covid 19 protocols and still be able to assist the public with their knowledge of native plants and home gardening.
-As a result of the pandemic, the Farmers Market saw an increase in vendor participation, and vendors benefited from increased sales.
+Their time was spent over the spring and summer offering native plants to our community at our local Farmers Market and assisting the public with their knowledge of native plants and home gardening.
+In 2024, the Farmers Market celebrated 25 years of service to Pickens County.
+The market saw an increase in vendor participation, and vendors benefited from increased sales.

 4-H YOUTH DEVELOPMENT

-Participation in the Pickens County 4-H program was impacted by the Covid 19 pandemic.
-4-H has been recognized and welcomed into the elementary schools, middle school, and junior high school for monthly lessons or participation in club days every year but 2020 was a little different with the schools closing and going virtual.
-4-H staff members were charged with delivering youth development programs and opportunities in a virtual format.
-Virtual summer activities were created to reach youth during the summer in a way that would encourage them to be active both inside and outside.
-Weekly activities were posted on our Facebook page to reach young people through an accessible social media platform.
-Summer kits were distributed for youth to participate.
-Kits involved community service projects, cooking activities, and STEM-related projects.
+Participation in the Pickens County 4-H program has been balanced with the help of our volunteers.
+In 2024, Pickens County hired a full-time 4-H agent and we are excited to see the program grow even more.
+4-H has been recognized and welcomed into elementary schools, middle schools, and junior high schools for monthly lessons or participation in club days every year.
+Summer activities were created to reach youth during the summer to encourage them to be active both inside and outside.
+Activities involved community service projects, cooking activities, and STEM-related projects.
 We also competed in a variety of district competitions.
-Examples of district contests are Forestry Field Day, Cotton Boll and Consumer Judging, and District Project Achievement.
-One new experience that Pickens County 4-H offered this year was an opportunity to compete in a local County Fair exhibition contest.
-Students brought in their artwork, a final prepared food dish, or stem projects and were judged and received placement ribbons and prizes.
-Our youth have the opportunity to learn new skills, increase their self-confidence, make new friends, experience different surroundings, and participate in many new things.
+District contests include Cotton Boll, Consumer Judging, and District Project Achievement.
+Our youth can learn new skills, increase their self-confidence, make new friends, experience different surroundings, and participate in many new things.
+In 2024, we have 7 students attending 4-H State Congress to compete to Master their projects.

-Summer is usually one of the most exciting seasons for 4-H. Pickens County 4-H’ers would travel to a 4-H Center for a week-long summer camp but for 2020, we had to post-pone due to Covid 19 restrictions.
+Summer is usually one of the most exciting seasons for 4-H. Pickens County 4-H’ers would travel to a 4-H Center for a week-long summer camp.
+In 2024, we had participants go to Cloverleaf, Junior and Senior camps.

 Pickens County is very proud of our volunteers.
 Many of the activities and programs listed above would not be possible without volunteers.
-For three years in a row, Pickens County volunteers have been recognized at the annual Volunteer Appreciation Banquet held at Rock Eagle 4-H Center.
-This year, Pickens County volunteer Melvina Carlan received the National Lifetime of Service Award for Georgia 4-H. Volunteers donate their time and effort to make 4-H programs succeed on a community, district, and state level.
+Volunteers donate their time and effort to make 4-H programs succeed on a community, district, and state level.

 Download Our Annual Report (pdf)